aiven/devportal/docs/products/flink/howto/real_time_alerting_solution_cli.rst

 .. note::
    The commands given in this example use ``business-4`` service plans, but you can use any other service plan instead if you prefer.

-1. Using the Aiven CLI, run the following command to create an Aiven for Apache Kafka service named ``demo-kafka``:
+1. Using the `Aiven CLI <https://github.com/aiven/aiven-client>`_, run the following command to create an Aiven for Apache Kafka service named ``demo-kafka``:

    ::